Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

-As noted in Claim \ref{Lvdbar}, we may also consider $T_{f}\M$ as equal to the cokernel of the $\dbar$ operator acting on $\C\infty1$ vectorfields on $\ex C(f)$.
-The complex dimension of $T_{f}\M$ may be computed as $3g-3+k$ from Theorem \ref{f replacement} part \ref{fr2} and a calculation of the first Chern class of $T\ex C(f)$ as $2-2g-k$ where $k$ is the number of infinite ends of $\ex C(f)$ and $g$ is the genus of $\ex C(f)$.
-As this agrees with the dimension of Deligne-Mumford space, and therefore the dimension of $\expl U$, we need only check that the map $T_{f}\expl U\longrightarrow T_{f}\M$ is injective.
+Recall, from Section \ref{tangent section}, that $T_{f}\M$ is the cokernel of the map $L_{\cdot}j$, and Claim \ref{Lvdbar} implies that $T_{f}\M$ is also the cokernel of the $\dbar$ operator acting on $\C\infty1$ vector-fields on $\ex C(f)$.
+The complex dimension of $T_{f}\M$ is $3g-3+k$ --- this follows from Theorem \ref{f replacement} and a calculation of the first Chern class of $T\ex C(f)$ as $2-2g-k$ where $k$ is the number of ends of $\ex C(f)$ and $g$ is the genus of $\ex C(f)$.
+As we include the image of marked point sections in the divisor of $U^{+1}$, the marked points in $U^{+1}\longrightarrow U$ become ends of the curves in $\expl U^{+1}\longrightarrow \expl U$.
+In particular, the number $k$ of ends agrees with the number of marked point sections.
+So, $T_{f}\M$ has the same dimension as Deligne--Mumford space and therefore $\expl U$.
+It follows that to check that $T_{f}\expl \pi$ is bijective, we need only check that it is injective.

-Let $v$ be in the kernel of the map $T_{f}\expl U\longrightarrow T_{f}\M$.
-The description of this map from section \ref{derivatives section} implies that there must be a lift $v'$ of $v$ to a section of $T\expl U'$ restricted to $\ex C(f)$ so that $L_{v'}j=0$.
+Let $v$ be in the kernel of the map $T_f\expl \pi\co T_{f}\expl U\longrightarrow T_{f}\M$.
+The description of this map (\ref{derivative def}) from Section \ref{derivatives section} implies that there must be a lift $v'$ of $v$ to a section of $T\expl U^{+1}$ restricted to $\ex C(f)$ so that $L_{v'}j=0$.
 It remains to show that such a $v'$ must be $0$.